invidian/secure-and-reproducible-arch-linux/README.md

 #### [1 x Temporary Computer running Linux, Windows or macOS](javascript:void(0);)

-For bootstrapping process, this guide requires you to have a machine running modern OS, from which you will be able to create a bootable USB stick with [Secure OS](#secure-os).
+For bootstrapping process, this guide requires you to have a machine running modern OS, from which you will be able to create a bootable USB stick with Arch Linux ISO.

 Target machine can be used as well so long you already have some operating system running on it.